yOyOeK1/oiyshTerminal/ySS_calibration/README.md

 This is a s_threeTestPage.js it is a Three.js page example.

-Main Atraction is handled by instance in "t4y" variable.
+The Main Atraction is handled by instance in "t4y" variable.

 ## Functions / methodes of t4y: